ADORSYS-GIS/openstack/docs/ansible_docs.md

 ## Prerequisites

-Before getting started with Ansible, make sure it's installed on your machine.
-You can follow the installation instructions for your specific OS using the link below:
+Before diving into Ansible, its installation is greatly necessary.
+To do so, follow the tutorial on how to install Ansible here:

 - [Ansible Installation](/docs/tutorials/ansible_tuto.md)